Chapter 1 - An Eerie Similarity

 Anastasiya let out a long yawn as she entered her cubicle of a bathroom.
 The sink glistened as she held an electric toothbrush in one hand and her cellphone up to her ear with the other.
 Her voicemail gave her monotoned options into her left ear as her toothbrush vibrated against her tiny teeth and into her right ear.
 Her hazel eyes looked forward, but no mirror met them.
 There were no mirrors in her apartment at all.
 Instead, there was a painting of a tiny dark tree in the distance with light blue water flowing into the foreground.

 "Anastasiya, it’s your mother.
 I’m making your favorite tonight.
 Make sure you come by this time.
 Your father misses you," The voice message ended, and she pressed 7.

 "Your message has been deleted.”
 A robotic voice informed her.

-Ana's hazel eyes stared deeply into the dark tree in the painting.
-The electric toothbrush buzzed along her teeth and for a moment, she felt as though the tree was moving closer to her.
-Tiny specks that resembled birds flew around the tree but as she watched them travel, she knew it was just an illusion from looking at one place for too long.
+Ana’s hazel eyes stared deeply into the dark tree in the painting.
+The electric toothbrush buzzed along her teeth, and for a moment, she felt as though the tree was moving closer to her.
+Specks that resembled birds flew around the tree, but as she watched them travel, she knew it was just an illusion from looking at one place for too long.
 She also knew she couldn’t stay distracted.